shreyapatil9480/project-management-analysis-project/README.md

 3. **Open and run the notebook**:

-   Launch Jupyter Notebook or JupyterLab, then open `notebooks/analysis.ipynb`.
+   Launch Jupyter Notebook or JupyterLab, then open `analysis.ipynb` in the repository root.
 Execute each cell sequentially to reproduce the analysis.
-   Alternatively, you can run the notebook from the command line using `jupyter nbconvert --to notebook --execute notebooks/analysis.ipynb`.
+   Alternatively, you can run the notebook from the command line using `jupyter nbconvert --to notebook --execute analysis.ipynb`.

 ## About the Notebook